Green Avondale

 About

-Green_Avondale_75_px Green Avondale is an online collection of Avondale College of Higher Education's green initiatives.
+Green_Avondale_75_px Green Avondale is an online collection of Avondale University's green initiatives.
 The collection is presented here as an example of Avondale's commitment to responsible environmental stewardship.

 Articles

-Click the links to read articles published in Avondale College of Higher Education's weekly newsletter Connections that encourage environmental sustainability.
+Click the links to read articles published in Avondale University's weekly newsletter Connections that encourage environmental sustainability.
 The articles are part of an ongoing series to raise awareness of Green Avondale initiatives.

 Reality bites (September 15, 2010)